A forceps delivery is a type of assisted vaginal delivery. It's sometimes needed in the course of vaginal childbirth.

 Your health care provider might recommend a forceps delivery if:

 - Your baby's heartbeat suggests a problem.
-If your health care provider is concerned about changes in your baby's heartbeat and an immediate delivery is necessary, he or she might recommend a forceps delivery.
+If you are fully dilated, the baby is low in the birth canal, and your health care provider is concerned about changes in your baby's heartbeat, an immediate delivery may be necessary.
+In such a case, he or she might recommend a forceps delivery.

 - You have a health concern.
-If you have certain medical conditions — such as narrowing of the heart's aortic valve (aortic valve stenosis) — your health care provider might limit the amount of time you push.
+If you have certain medical conditions — such as heart disease or high blood pressure — your health care provider might limit the amount of time you push.

 Your health care provider might caution against a forceps delivery if: